Home » Property Settlement » Selling Property Before Divorce Settlement Australia: 7 Things You Need to Know

 This isn’t just about making money or finding a new place to live.
 It’s about understanding the rules in Australia so you don’t get into more trouble.
 Let’s break it down in simple words.

-Yes, you can sell your property before your divorce is all done.
-But there are some tricky parts to think about.
-When you sell it and if the property is owned by both of you can make things more complicated.
+Yes, you can sell your property before your divorce is finalised.
+But there are some tricky parts to consider.
+Selling a property in divorce that is jointly owned by both of you can make things more complicated.

 Sometimes, both people agree to sell and share the money easily.
 Other times, selling can cause more arguments or make things worse.